The Basics of Industrial/Organizational Psychology

 - Organizational involves systems and processes to promote employee engagement and well-being, effective leadership, and organizational development.

-I/O Psychologists come in a wide range of specialties.
-We study training, leadership, mentoring, selection, promotion, organizational change, diversity, and (the almighty) performance, just to name a few.
-And, I/O’s don’t just study.
-I/O Psychology hinges on a scientist-practitioner model, with some of us studying what’s right, what’s wrong (and why) and how to make it better, while others work with or in organizations implementing our discoveries about what really drives performance and engagement at work.
+We study and advance the disciplines of training, leadership, mentoring, selection, promotion, organizational change, diversity, and (the almighty) performance, just to name a few.
+And we use a rigorous, scientific approach (think: hypothesis testing, validity coefficients, and statistical significance, oh my!).
+I/O Psychology hinges on a scientist-practitioner model, with some of us studying what matters in the workplace (and why) and how to make it better, while others work with or in organizations implementing our discoveries to drive performance, engagement, and employee well-being at work.